coursmos/Coursera-Coupon/README.md

 # Coursera Coupon & Discount Code (June 2025) - 40% OFF Deals

-Coursera coupon codes are live, with savings of up to 40% on top courses and certificates from Google, Meta, and more.
+Coursera coupon codes are now available, offering up to 40% off on popular courses and certificates from Google, Meta, and other top providers.

-In addition to this, you can also try Coursera Plus' free trial for 7 days (no credit card needed) and get Google’s AI Essentials course at no cost.
+You can also start a 7-day Coursera Plus free trial without credit card, and get Google’s AI Essentials course completely free.

-To claim the 40% discount, no Coursera promo code is required.
-Scroll down to grab these limited-time offers before they end.
+No promo code is needed to claim these deals.
+Just scroll down to explore all the active offers before they expire.

-## Active Coursera Coupon & Discount Code (June 2025)
+## Available Coursera Coupon & Discount Code (June 2025)

-Get access to premium courses and certifications for a fraction of the original price.
-These are the best Coursera discounts available this month:
+Scroll down and claim the latest active Coursera Plus Discount and Coupon Code:

 ### Coursera Plus – 40% OFF